zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_iot_edge/aks_iot_edge_terraform/_index.md

   ![Screenshot showing how to access Cloud Shell in Visual Studio Code](./07.png)

-* Now we must modify the file /etc/aziot/config.toml that is in the VM that we have deployed, for this we must connect by SSH with our credentials.
+* Modify the file _/etc/aziot/config.toml_ in the VM that we have deployed using your SSH credentials.
 Once inside the VM, we will modify the /etc/aziot/config.toml file including the following lines at the end of the file with the value of the connection string that we have obtained in the previous step:

 ```shell